NatasaMiric/car-specialist/README.md

 * HTML- markup language used to build the front-end templates
 * CSS- to style the content and provide the layout
 * [Django](https://www.djangoproject.com/) - Python-based web framework that follows the model–template–views architectural pattern.
-* [Bootstrap 5.3](https://getbootstrap.com/) - for costomizing the webpage and make it responsive
+* [Bootstrap 5.3](https://getbootstrap.com/) - for customizing the webpage and making it responsive
 * [Cloudinary](https://cloudinary.com/) - for cloud-based image and video management services
-* [PostreSQL](https://www.postgresql.org/) - used as database management system
+* [PostgreSQL](https://www.postgresql.org/) - used as a database management system
 * GitHub - project repository
 * Gitpod - version control
-* Heroku - cloud platform for deployment, managemant, and scaling the app
+* Heroku - cloud platform for deployment, management, and scaling of the app
 * [ElephantSQL](https://www.elephantsql.com/) - PostgreSQL database hosting service.
 * Code Institute GitPod Full Template - Using the GitPod Full Template from the Code Institute for my project.
 * [Font Awesome](https://fontawesome.com/)- used for importing the icons.